Lunghani-Shilubane/Christoffel-s-kitchen/README.md

 * Lastly is the management page, which lets Christoffel manipulate the data and add more dishes to the menu.

 ### Conclusion
 In conclusion, I believe that this is the best way forward for Christoffel's business, as it will reach many people and boost sales considerably.
-The only thing that's left now is marketing, I'm sure that will be a breeze with such attractive food.
+The only thing that's left now is marketing.
+I'm sure that will be a breeze with such attractive food.

 ### Change Log
 * Added the payment page and made it functional